 “There are some really great bars and nightlife, but the area is still quiet enough at night.
 The views over the water are great, especially with the sunrise.”
 David C, Tenant of Quayside Lofts

-Newcastle is serviced by the Metro system offering convenient connectivity around the city.
-Over 60% of the population of Newcastle live within a mile of a station and as you move further from a station house prices reduce.
+Newcastle, served by the Metro system, offers convenient connectivity around the city.
+Over 60% of the population of Newcastle live within a mile of a station; and as you move further from a station house prices reduce.
 In addition homes closer to stations are worth more and bought and sold less often.

 Newcastle has built a reputation as a northern city that offers a variety of cultural and social activities.
-From museums, galleries, shops and music venues it is also known for a buzzing nightlife and the friendly ‘Geordie’ people.
-Famous Newcastle residents include pop star Cheryl, the sports presenter and ex-Newcastle United player Alan Shearer as well as Sting, lead singer of the Police rock band.
+From museums, galleries, shops and music venues, also known for a buzzing nightlife and the friendly ‘Geordie’ people.
+Famous Newcastle residents include pop star Cheryl, the sports presenter and ex-Newcastle United player Alan Shearer.
+As well as Sting, lead singer of the Police rock band.